AT the time of writing there is still no political oversight operating at West Dunbartonshire Council with staff left in the dark.

 Clydebank TUC and West Dunbartonshire branch of UNISON have organised a showing of the film The Old Oak.

-This is a Ken Loach-directed film with anti-racism at it’s core.
+This is a Ken Loach-directed film with anti-racism at its core.
 There will be a brief talk at the end with speakers from Show Racism the Red Card and Unison Black Workers Committee.

-It will be held on 1st October at 7pm in the Hub Community Centre, Kilbowie Road, in Clydebank.
+It will be held on October 1 at 7pm in the Hub Community Centre, Kilbowie Road, in Clydebank.

 It's free and all are welcome.